robc2111/nudge/client/src/Week 1.md

 Week 1

-Day 3 (Wed) - Register for self employed tax (sole trader) - transfer render, supabase and netlfiy accounts to goalcrumbs email if needed
+Day 3 (Wed) - Register for self employed tax (sole trader) - transfer render, supabase and netlfiy accounts to goalcrumbs email if needed \*\*\*

 Day 5 (Fri)

-• Quick: Fix CTA/banner contrast (WCAG AA)
-• Medium: Social OG images aligned with brand
-• Large: Performance dashboard (Metabase/Grafana basic setup) - change telegram bot instruction so /done allows users to select a number for the appropriate microtask
+- change telegram bot instruction so /done allows users to select a number for the appropriate microtask

 Day 6 (Sat)
 • Quick: Add SEO meta descriptions to missing pages (Reflections, Profile)
 • Medium: Account deletion integration with Stripe (cancel subscription on delete)
-• Large: Test matrix (Free vs Pro, Telegram enabled/disabled, timezones) - ensure weekly checkin acts as an accoutability partner by monitoring progress and giving a message that reflects this - Trademark GoalCrumbs
+• Large: Test matrix (Free vs Pro, Telegram enabled/disabled, timezones)

+- ensure weekly checkin acts as an accoutability partner by monitoring progress and giving a message that reflects this
+- Trademark GoalCrumbs
+- Correct typo in stripe setup (see email)
+- change pricing to 8.99 with limited offer of 5.00 in 1st month

 ⸻